BrunoScheufler/Stapel/README.md

 with the view "on top".
 This results in a natural stack navigation behaviour, where new views are pushed on top.

-As Stapel utilizes only native NavigationLink views under the hood, you get the benefits of having a working back button, which also allows to pop to root, without any further configuration.
+As Stapel utilizes only native NavigationLink views under the hood, you get the benefits of having a working back button, which also allows users to pop to root, without any further configuration.
 You can also customize the navigation as you would do in any other app, Stapel is merely concerned with managing your stack and deciding where a pushed view should be rendered.

 ### Link-based navigation